-It is important that the Project Authority know the location of the Contractor at all times for purposes of inspection, possible border patrol checks, etc. Therefore, any significant change to the Contractor's initial Preliminary Plan estimates for commencement and completion which would take the Contractor into a location different from that stated in the initial Preliminary Plan must be reported to the Project Authority immediately upon Contractor knowledge of the change.
-In addition, the Contractor must report to the Project Authority to advise of any changes and to report on the progression of the clearing.
+It is important that the Project Authority know the location of the Contractor at all times for purposes of inspection, possible border patrol checks, etc. Therefore, any significant change to the Contractor's initial Preliminary Plan estimates for commencement and completion of each of the valleys which would take the Contractor into a location different from that stated in the initial Preliminary Plan must be reported to the Project Authority immediately upon Contractor knowledge of the change.
+In addition, the Contractor must report to the Project Authority upon completion of the clearing of each area.